box/developer.box.com/content/pages/sdks-and-tools/index.md

 Here you will find a list of SDKs you can use to build your application.
-Separately, we have listed the next generation
-Python, TypeScript, and .NET SDKs, which are the newest addition.
-.NET is still a beta feature, but we encourage you to give it a try and explore all the features they bring along.

 <Message type='notice'>
 The tables below list SDKs along with additional information